Sharpness of proper and cocompact actions on reductive homogeneous spaces: Proof of the Sharpness Theorem

 \subsection{The function~$\Delta_{\Gamma}$}

-We now pull back the function $\delta$ to a $\Gamma$-invariant function $\Delta_{\Gamma}$ on $G/H$.
-For this, we remark that the set of maximal timelike subspaces passing through a point $x$ is contractible, so we can chose such a space for every $x$ in a continuous and $\Gamma$-equivariant way.
+We now pull back the function $\delta$ on $G/K\times G/K$ to a $\Gamma$-invariant function $\Delta_{\Gamma}$ on $G/H\times G/H$.
+For this, we observe that the set of maximal timelike subspaces passing through a point~$x$ is contractible, and so we can choose such a space for every $x$ in a continuous and $\Gamma$-equivariant way.
 Let us give more details.

-We identify $G/K_H$ with the space of pairs $(x,y)\in G/K \times G/H$ such that $y\in \mathcal K_x$.
+We identify $G/K_H$ with the space of pairs $(x,y)\in G/K \times G/H$ such that $y\in \mathcal{K}_x$.
 The projections to the first and second factor are respectively given by the natural $G$-equivariant fibrations $\pi_H : G/K_H \to G/H$ with fiber $H/K_H$, and $\pi_K : G/K_H \to G/K$ with fiber $K/K_H$.